 Many homeowners are unaware that their home insurance doesn't cover flood damage.
 Flood insurance is one of the best ways you can protect yourself from flood losses.
 Contents coverage can include possessions such as furniture, clothing and other valuables, subject to policy limits and exclusions.
-Flood insurance covers certain cleanup expenses.
-It also covers damages to your heating and cooling system and repair or replacement of flooring, according to the policy.
-While Nationwide does not directly offer federal flood insurance, you can purchase building and contents flood coverage through the National Flood Insurance Program with your agent.
+Flood insurance covers certain cleanup expenses, damages to your heating and cooling system and repair or replacement of flooring, according to the policy.
+While Nationwide does not directly offer federal flood insurance policies, you can purchase building and contents flood coverage through the National Flood Insurance Program with your agent.

 What is flood insurance?Here are a few facts about floods and flood insurance:

 - Floods happen everywhere.
-Any place can flood under certain conditions.
+Any place can flood under certain conditions which makes flood insurance a smart addition to your insurance package no matter where you live.

 - Flood insurance is backed by the government.
 Most flood insurance is administered by the National Flood Insurance Program.